Sexual Violence Primary Prevention Program

 Indiana’s Commitment to Sexual Violence Primary Prevention

-Indiana recognizes that every Hoosier deserves to live in a safe and supportive environment where he/she can flourish.
-To this end, the ISDH Office of Women's Health has made a strong commitment to the primary prevention of sexual violence.
-Primary prevention focuses on stopping first time sexual violence victimization and perpetration.
+Indiana recognizes that every Hoosier deserves to live in a safe and supportive environment where they can flourish.
+To this end, the IDOH Office of Women's Health has made a strong commitment to the primary prevention of sexual violence.
+Primary prevention focuses on stopping first-time sexual violence victimization and perpetration.
 In 2010, the state developed its first comprehensive plan to address sexual violence, entitled Indiana’s Commitment to Primary Prevention: A State Free of Sexual Violence 2010-2015.
 This plan provided guidance for advocacy agencies across the Hoosier state to find a role in stopping sexual violence.

-Rape, and other forms of sexual violence, is preventable.
+Rape and other forms of sexual violence are preventable.
 Recognizing this, Congress passed the Violence Against Women Act in 1994.
 This landmark legislation established the Rape Prevention and Education (RPE) program at CDC.
-The goal of the RPE program is to strengthen sexual violence prevention efforts at the local, state, and national level.
+The goal of the RPE program is to strengthen sexual violence prevention efforts at the local, state, and national levels.
 It operates in all 50 states, the District of Columbia, Puerto Rico, and six U.S. territories.

 Guiding Principles of the RPE Program